 - Get an abstinent sponsor to guide you as you work the 12 steps.
 Please see https://oa.org/faqs/categories/sponsorship for further information.

 Greater Pittsburgh Intergroup does not maintain a list of members available to sponsor.
 In addition to the suggestions given above, we suggest that you use the contact numbers on our meeting list or GPI Service Roster to reach out and ask about sponsorship and/or available sponsors at their groups.

 - If you are abstinent and have worked at least the first three steps, be a sponsor

 - Attend a new meeting

-- Attend a live meeting if you've only been to phone or online meetings, if possible
+- Attend a Face to Face meeting if you've only been to Telephone or Online meetings, if possible

 - Sign up for the GPI Email List and bring information back to your group

 - Serve as your group's Designated Downloader and bring information back to your group

 - Call a newcomer or other member of your group and see how they're doing

 - Call someone you haven't seen at meetings in awhile, ask how they're doing, and let them know that you miss them